Crataco/ai-guide/guide/models.md

 There are so many, it's hard to know where to begin without seeing what the community is up to.

 Here are some of the guide author's favorite finetunes, listed in order of preference and their experience using them.
+But don't just take this guide's word for it: if you have the bandwidth and space to spare, try them yourself.

 #### Instruct (like ChatGPT)
 - [Guanaco 7B](https://huggingface.co/TheBloke/guanaco-7B-GGML) / [Guanaco 13B](https://huggingface.co/TheBloke/guanaco-13B-GGML) / [Guanaco 33B](https://huggingface.co/TheBloke/guanaco-33B-GGML) / [Guanaco 65B](https://huggingface.co/TheBloke/guanaco-65B-GGML) - The guide author's favorite assistant model.
 It may be usable for roleplaying, but the guide author hasn't tested it out nor heard many recommendations to use it for such.